-Buying the best headphones for video editing is a must because the quality sound is what sets apart good video from great.
-High-end headphones cost a little more, but they'll provide you with clear, tonally-neutral audio, so you won't miss the tiniest detail in your sound editing
+For editing video in a serious capacity, the best headphones for video editing are a must.
+Quality sound is what sets apart good video from great, and while high-end headphones cost a little more, they'll provide you with clear, tonally-neutral audio, so you won't miss the tiniest detail in your sound editing.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.